 Dr. Gitima Sharma, Coordinator

 The Pupil Personnel Services Credential is required for employment as a counselor in elementary, middle/intermediate, and secondary public schools in California.
 This credential may be attained in conjunction with a master's degree, or may itself be the educational objective.
+Candidates must have a minimum of a baccalaureate degree from an accredited college or university in a subject matter other than Education.
 Some California school districts stipulate that applicants have either prior teaching experience or a master's degree or both to be employed as a counselor, but this is not mandated by law.

 The PPS Credential Program consists of 48 units, most of which overlap with coursework taken for the MS in Counseling: Option in Student Affairs and College Counseling or MS in Counseling: School Counseling.